 The attorneys at the Genie Harrison Law Firm are passionate about helping victims of sexual harassment.
-Being subjected to abuse because of sex or gender makes victims feel helpless and cuts to the core of our self-worth, dignity and place in the community.
+Being subjected to abuse because of sex or gender makes victims feel helpless and cuts to the core of our self-worth, dignity, and place in the community.

 There are generally two types of sexual harassment in employment situations.

 The first is known as “quid pro quo” harassment.
 “Quid pro quo” translates to “something for something.”
 It is when a term of employment is conditioned on submitting to unwanted sexual advances.
-In other words, quid pro quo sexual harassment happens when a supervisor requires you to engage in sexual conduct in order for you to receive an employment benefit.
-A common example would be when your boss requires you to sleep with him or her in order to receive a promotion.
+In other words, quid pro quo sexual harassment happens when a supervisor requires you to engage in sexual conduct for you to receive an employment benefit.
+A typical example would be when your boss requires you to sleep with him or her in order to receive a promotion.

-The second is known as “hostile work environment.”
+The second is known as a “hostile work environment.”
 This occurs when an employee is subjected to unwanted harassing conduct because of sex, gender, and/or gender expression.
-The harassment must be so severe OR pervasive such that any reasonable person in the victim’s position would have considered the work environment to be hostile or abusive.
+The harassment must be so severe OR pervasive that any reasonable person in the victim’s position would have considered the work environment to be hostile or abusive.
 Conduct is severe or pervasive when it alters the terms and conditions of employment.
-Conduct that is occasional, isolated, sporadic or trivial is not considered severe or pervasive.
+Conduct that is occasional, isolated, sporadic, or trivial is not considered severe or pervasive.

 Sexual harassment can occur in a variety of circumstances, including but not limited to, the following:

 - Sexual harassment could be either verbal, written or physical, or a combination of these.

 - The victim as well as the harasser may be a woman or a man.
 The victim may be of the same sex.

 - The harasser can be the victim’s supervisor, a supervisor in another area, a co-worker, or a non-employee.